mhroth/ZenGarden/README.md

 API Usage
 ===========

 A few examples showing the basics of the ZenGarden API are detailed below.

-Most importantly is how to create a context, add a preexisting graph, and then process it.
-An example of how to programmatically create a graph is also described.
-Finally it is shown how to send arbitrary messages into a context.
++ Create a context, add a preexisting graph, and then process it.
++ Programmatically create a graph is also described.
++ Send a message with a known structure into a context.
++ Send a message with an unknown structure into a context.

 Creating and Processing a Context
 ---------------------------------